upmsilab/FHIRLab/index.md

 keywords:

 # Hero section
-title: FHIRLab
+title: FHIR Lab
-description: "A FHIR sandbox for the Philippines and beyond, made by SILab.
-Take the tour:"

-# FHIRLab is an interoperability reference infrastructure (<a href="https://en.wikipedia.org/wiki/Sandbox_(software_development)">sandbox</a>), co-developed by <a href="https://www.upmsilab.org/">UPM SILab</a> and <a href="http://csiro.au">CSIRO, Australia</a> as part of the Strengthening Standards Capability Project (SSCP) for improved adoption of data standards and interoperability in the Southeast Asia and Pacific region​.
+description: "A sandbox for Digital Health Standards and Interoperability, developed as part of The CSIRO Strengthening Standards Capability Project (SSCP) in collaboration between Australian e-Health Research Centre (AEHRC) at Commonwealth Scientific and Industrial Research Organisation and Standards and Interoperability Lab, Univeristy of the Philippines, Manila (UPM SILab).
+FHIR Lab is an open collaborative platform that enable stakeholders to explore, learn, test and validate digital health standards-based solutions in a safe and controlled environment."

 # buttons:
-#    - icon: chevron-right
+    - icon: chevron-right
-#      content: Medical
+      content: Join the FHIR Lab Community
-#      url: 'medical'
+      url: ''
 #      external_url: false
 #    - icon: chevron-right
 #      content: Technical